torvalds/linux/Documentation/process/backporting.rst

     make path/to/file.o

-Note that this won't discover linker errors, so you should still do a full build after verifying that the single file compiles.
+Analte that this won't discover linker errors, so you should still do a full build after verifying that the single file compiles.
 By compiling the single file first you can avoid having to wait for a full build *in case* there are compiler errors in any of the files you've changed.